eigenlucy/eigenlucy.github.io/_pages/about.md

-This site is under construction.
-I designed this website with the help of the <a href='https://github.com/alshedivat/al-foli'>al-folio</a> theme for <a href='https://jekyllrb.com/'>jekyll</a>.
 You can see the full codebase for this website <a href='https://github.com/eigenlucy/eigenlucy.github.io'>here</a>.